trypromptly/LLMStack/web/docs/apps/builder.md

 Processors are the building blocks and the core of your app.
 You can chain processors together to build your app.
 You can add a processor to an app by selecting the provider and processor and then clicking on the `+Processor` button.

+If the app is an `Agent`, the processors you add behave as tools for the agent.
+You can add multiple processors to an agent and the agent will use them to perform tasks.
+For example, you can add `ChatGPT` processor to an agent and the agent will use it to generate text whenever it needs to generate text.
+In this context, you must specify output template for the processor which will be used by the agent to generate the tool output from processor invocation.
+You can only use output from that processor in the output template unlike in the output template of the app where you have access to output from all the processors in the app.
+Description of processor in the agent is editable and is used as the description of the tool for the LLM to use.

 ### Output

 You can define the output of your app here.
 Output is defined in freeform text.
 You can use variables from the previous steps to define the output.
 You can also use markdown to format the output.
 To insert a variable in the output, click on the variable from the dropdown below the output text area, expand the step and click on the variable to insert in the output.